quobyte/quobyte-in-action/0x_integrating_kubernetes/examples/01_readWriteMany/README.md

 From a Kubernetes point of view it adds no complexity to your setup: Service discovery/ service delegation (which pod should talk to which data service?) is solved by the Quobyte registry service.

 Èt voila: Now you have a setup where each layer of resource consumption can be scaled individually.

+Code contained in this chapter will give you a practical demonstration using wordpress as an example.